Family cruise. Photo by Alonso Reyes

 Look at your group’s ages and interests before you choose an itinerary.
 While the Caribbean sounded fun to some of us, my parents weren’t excited about a beach vacation.

-Instead, we chose an Alaska cruise which had kid-friendly activities and excursions like whale watching that our whole family could enjoy.
+Instead, we chose an Alaska cruise that had kid-friendly activities and excursions like whale watching that our whole family could enjoy.

 Princess Cruise Lines, Ltd.